 Each new director is given an outline of the nature of the Corporation's business and its corporate strategy.
-New directors are also expected to meet with management of the Corporation to discuss and better understand the Corporation's business and are advised, by counsel to the Corporation, of their legal obligations as directors of the Corporation.
+New directors meet with each member of management of the Corporation to discuss and better understand the Corporation's business, governance structures and corporate values and are provided the opportunity to be advised, by counsel to the Corporation, of their legal obligations as directors of the Corporation.
 New directors are also given copies of the Corporation's corporate governance policies.